Password Hashing

 The original use for a KDF is key derivation, the generation of multiple keys from secret passwords or passphrases.

 Despite their original use for key derivation, KDFs are possibly better known for their use in password hashing (password verification by hash comparison), as used by the passwd file or shadow password file.
 Password hash functions should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.
-The non-secret parameters are called "salt" in this context.

 In that role, key derivation functions take a password, a salt, (and sometimes a cost factor) as inputs, then generate a password hash - deliberately slowly.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.
+In cryptography, "salt" refers to non-secret, random data added to input data before hashing it.

-Hash a password, then verify a password against the hash
+Hash a Password, then Verify a Password Against the Hash

 argon2 argon2-crates.io argon2-github argon2-lib.rs cat-authentication cat-cryptography cat-no-std